-1. COMPOSTING FACILITIES
+2. COMPOSTING FACILITIES

-A CONDITIONAL USE MAY BE GRANTED IN THE RC AND RR DISTRICTS FOR TIER 1, TIER 2 - SMALL AND TIER 2 - LARGE COMPOSTING FACILITIES, AS DEFINED IN COMAR, AND IN THE M-1 DISTRICT FOR TIER 2 - LARGE COMPOSTING FACILITIES, PROVIDED THAT:
+A CONDITIONAL USE MAY BE GRANTED IN THE RC AND RR DISTRICTS FOR TIER 1 AND TIER 2 - SMALL, AS DEFINED IN COMAR, IN THE M-1 DISTRICT FOR TIER 1 AND TIER 2 - SMALL COMPOSTING FACILITIES, AND IN THE M-2 DISTRICT FOR TIER 1, TIER 2-SMALL, AND TIER 2-LARGE COMPOSTING FACILITIES ON PARCELS THAT ABUT RESIDENTIALLY ZONED PROPERTY, PROVIDED THAT:

-- A. THE FACILITY IS NOT LOCATED ON AN ALPP PURCHASED OR ALPP DEDICATED EASEMENT. - B. ONLY TYPE 1 AND TYPE 2 FEEDSTOCK MATERIALS AS DEFINED IN COMAR SHALL BE PROCESSED. - C. THE MINIMUM LOT SIZE IS 10 ACRES IN THE RC AND RR DISTRICTS AND ONE ACRE IN THE M-1 DISTRICT. - D. IN THE RC AND RR DISTRICTS THE MAXIMUM USE AREA SIZE IS 5 ACRES OR 10% OF THE PROPERTY WHICHEVER IS LESS, EXCLUDING ACCESS TO THE CONDITIONAL USE AREA OR SITE. - E. THE PETITIONER SHALL SUBMIT A COPY OF THE FOLLOWING DOCUMENTS WITH THE PETITION. - 1.
-THE MARYLAND DEPARTMENT OF THE ENVIRONMENT (MDE) COMPOSTING PERMIT APPLICATION. - 2.
-COMPOSTING OPERATIONS PLAN. - 3.
-EMERGENCY PREPAREDNESS PLAN, AS REQUIRED BY MDE, FOR REVIEW BY THE FIRE MARSHALL. - 4.
-IN THE RC AND RR DISTRICTS, AN APPROVED HOWARD SOIL CONSERVATION DISTRICT (HSCD) SUPPLEMENTARY PROJECT EVALUATION WHICH ADDRESSES KEY NATURAL RESOURCE ISSUES SUCH AS STREAM AND WETLAND PROTECTION, WINDBREAK, VIEWSCAPE, WATER QUALITY AND RUNOFF CONTAINMENT, VEGETATIVE BUFFERS, OR ANY OTHER MITIGATION MEASURES TO MINIMIZE IMPACTS TO ENVIRONMENTAL RESOURCES ON ADJACENT PROPERTIES. - 5.
-VERIFICAITON THAT HOWARD COUNTY, DEPARTMENT OF PUBLIC WORKS-ENVIRONMENAL SERVICES HAS BEEN NOTIFIED THAT A COMPOSTING FACILITY IS PROPOSED FOR PURPOSES OF THE SOLID WASTE MANAGEMENT PLAN. - F. CONDITIONAL USE APPROVAL SHALL BE CONTINGENT UPON OBTAINING AN MDE PERMIT AND SHALL NOT COMMENCE UNTIL A COPY OF THE PERMIT IS SUBMITTED TO DPZ. - G. ANY MDE COMPOSTING FACILITY PERMIT RENEWALS OR MODIFICATIONS TO THE ORIGINAL COMPOSTING FACILITY OPERATIONS PLAN MUST BE SUBMITTED TO DPZ.
+- A. THE FACILITY IS NOT LOCATED ON AN ALPP PURCHASED, ALPP DEDICATED, OTHER DEDICATED EASEMENT OR MARYLAND AGRICULTURAL LAND PRESERVATION FOUNDATION EASEMENT. - B. ONLY TYPE 1 AND TYPE 2 FEEDSTOCK MATERIALS AS DEFINED IN COMAR SHALL BE PROCESSED. - C. The minimum lot size is 10 acres in the RC and RR districts and one acre in the m-1 and M-2 districts. - D. THE MAXIMUM USE AREA IN THE RC AND RR DISTRICTS IS 1 ACRE OR FOR PROPERTIES THAT ABUT AN INTERSTATE, THE MAXIMUM USE AREA IS 5 ACRES OR 10% OF PROPERTY, WHICHEVER IS LESS.
+A COMPOSTING FACILITY CONDITIONAL USE SHALL NOT BE GRANTED TO A PROPERTY WITH AN APPROVED NATURAL WOOD WASTE RECYCLING FACILITY CONDITIONAL USE UNLESS THE PROPERTY ABUTS AN INTERSTATE AND VEHICULAR ACCESS IS WITHIN 1 MILE OF THE INTERCHANGE GORE AREA, AS MEASURED ALONG THE NEAREST PUBLIC ROAD RIGHT-OF-WAY. - E. THE PETITIONER SHALL SUBMIT A COPY OF THE FOLLOWING DOCUMENTS WITH THE PETITION. - (1) THE MARYLAND DEPARTMENT OF THE ENVIRONMENT (MDE) COMPOSTING PERMIT APPLICATION. - (2) COMPOSTING OPERATIONS PLAN. - (3) EMERGENCY PREPAREDNESS PLAN, AS REQUIRED BY MDE, FOR REVIEW BY THE FIRE MARSHAL. - (4) IN THE RC AND RR DISTRICTS, AN APPROVED HOWARD SOIL CONSERVATION DISTRICT (HSCD) SUPPLEMENTARY PROJECT EVALUATION WHICH ADDRESSES KEY NATURAL RESOURCE ISSUES SUCH AS STREAM AND WETLAND PROTECTION, WINDBREAK, VIEWSCAPE, WATER QUALITY AND RUNOFF CONTAINMENT, VEGETATIVE BUFFERS, OR ANY OTHER MITIGATION MEASURES TO MINIMIZE IMPACTS TO ENVIRONMENTAL RESOURCES ON ADJACENT PROPERTIES. - (5) VERIFICATION THAT HOWARD COUNTY, DEPARTMENT OF PUBLIC WORKS-ENVIRONMENTAL SERVICES HAS BEEN NOTIFIED THAT A COMPOSTING FACILITY IS PROPOSED FOR PURPOSES OF THE SOLID WASTE MANAGEMENT PLAN.

+- F. CONDITIONAL USE APPROVAL SHALL BE CONTINGENT UPON OBTAINING AN MDE PERMIT AND SHALL NOT COMMENCE UNTIL A COPY OF THE PERMIT IS SUBMITTED TO DPZ. - G. ANY MDE COMPOSTING FACILITY PERMIT RENEWALS OR MODIFICATIONS TO THE ORIGINAL COMPOSTING FACILITY OPERATIONS PLAN MUST BE SUBMITTED TO DPZ.